 Freelancers can often charge premium rates based on their expertise, specialization, and the complexity of a project.
 Unlike salaried employees, who have fixed incomes, freelancers have the potential to earn more by taking on multiple projects or charging higher rates as they gain experience. - Opportunity to Work with Diverse Clients and Technologies

 Freelancing allows professionals to collaborate with different companies, industries, and technologies.
-This exposure helps in expanding skill sets, networking with a variety of clients, and staying updated with industry trends.
+This exposure helps in expanding skill sets, networking with a variety of clients, Whether you're interested in remote AI/ML projects, full-stack development, or product management, diversifying your client base offers more career autonomy.".
 Working with multiple clients also reduces dependence on a single employer, offering more career autonomy.

 Cons of Freelance Tech Work